| | | |

 Instructions

-1. In a bowl, mix all the starter ingredients until well combined.
-Scoop the mixture into a clean jar covered loosely with a lid and leave it to double overnight.
+• Mix all the starter ingredients until well combined.
+Scoop the mixture into a clean jar covered loosely and leave it to double.

-2. Mix the water, milk, and sourdough starter into a shaggy dough.
+• Once doubled, add flour, sugar, and salt in a large bowl.
+Add water, milk and sourdough starter and mix into a shaggy dough.
 Tip this dough onto a workbench and use a slap-and-fold kneading method to bring the dough together.
-Knead it for 5 minutes.
+Knead it for 5 minutes to begin developing the gluten.
+Fat can coat the flour particles, inhibiting gluten formation, so I like to give the gluten a head start before adding the butter.

-5. Add the dough to a lightly greased bowl and let it bulk ferment in a warm spot (ideally around 25°C/77°F) for 3-4 hours.
-Perform 3-4 sets of stretch and folds during this fermenting time, one every hour.
+• Overnight fridge proof: Add the dough to a lightly greased bowl, cover it and let it rise until it has almost doubled in a warm spot (ideally around 25°C/77°F) for 3-4 hours.
 You can create a warm and humid spot by placing the dough into a turned-off oven alongside a large cup of boiled water.
 Replace the water as needed when it cools down.
+After this period, tightly cover the dough so it doesn't dry out and refrigerate overnight.

 Shaping

-1. Pull the dough from the bowl onto a lightly floured bench.
+• Punch down the dough and pull onto a floured work surface.
 Shape it into a dough ball and weigh it on a scale.
 Divide the total weight of your dough by 9.
 That's how much dough is needed for each bun.

-4. Use your palm to flatten the dough ball slightly.
+• Place the buns on a baking tray lined with parchment paper.
+Dip your fingers in water and use them to gently flatten the dough ball slightly.
 This will help to make a wider bun.

-5. Place each ball onto a lined baking tray.
-Leave them to bulk out for approximately 2-4 hours in a warm spot until doubled in size.
+• Loosely cover and leave the buns to rise for approximately 2-4 hours in a warm spot until they have about doubled in size.

-2. Lightly beat an egg with a tablespoon of water.
-Brush this over the sourdough buns.
-Sprinkle them with sesame seeds.
+• Lightly beat an egg with a tablespoon of water.
+Brush this over the buns and sprinkle them with sesame seeds.

 Notes